There are two pathways for registration as a specialist in NSW:

 Once you have received this recommendation from the AVBC you will need to submit an application for specialist registration to the Board.

-The Board will review your application for specialist registration together with your assessment documentation (provided to the Board directly from the AVBC) at its next available meeting.
+The Board will review your application for specialist registration together with your assessment documentation (provided to the Board directly from the AVBC).

 Please note that you are not able to practice as a specialist or use the term specialist or any derivative of this word in relation to your practice unless you have been granted specialist registration by the Board.
 If you are granted specialist registration your name will appear on our online Register and you will receive a certificate of specialist registration.